Christian-amakah/zerotrustlab/02-Network-security/network-security-assessment.md

 - Regularly update and patch all exposed services
 - Implement secure configurations for web servers
 - Conduct regular vulnerability assessments and testing
-- Monitor network traffic for suspicious activity
+- Monitor network traffic for suspicious activities

 ## Conclusion
 - This assessment demonstrates how basic reconnaissance can reveal critical information about a system’s exposure.